Critical Environment Technologies

 SO₂

 Sulfur dioxide (SO₂) is a colorless gas with a pungent, irritating odor that is produced by burning sulfur-containing fuels and in various industrial processes including metal smelting, paper manufacturing, and chemical production.
 SO₂ is also released during volcanic activity.
 The gas is highly irritating to the respiratory system and contributes to acid rain and particulate matter formation.
 OSHA PEL is 5 ppm TWA with IDLH at 100 ppm.
-SO₂ detection is critical in power plants, refineries, smelters, chemical facilities, and any operation using sulfur-containing materials.
+SO₂ detection is critical in power plants, refineries, smelters, chemical facilities and any operation using sulfur-containing materials.
 Environmental monitoring also requires SO₂ detection for ambient air quality compliance.

 Need Sulfur Dioxide Detection?